Claire enjoys growing fruit, herbs and vegetables and studying and creating natural remedies. She strives to live a

 Banana, Pear and Flax

 This delicious smoothie is quick and easy to make.
 It is perfect for a quick breakfast or healthy snack any time of the day.
-Flaxseeds can be bought whole or as a ready ground powder and are a rich source of omega-3 fatty acids and fibre.
-Bananas are naturally fat-free, packed with vitamins and minerals including vitamin C, vitamin B6, manganese and folate.
+Flaxseeds can be bought whole or as a ready-ground powder and are a rich source of omega-3 fatty acids and fibre.
+Bananas are naturally fat-free and packed with vitamins and minerals including vitamin C, vitamin B6, manganese and folate.
 They are well known for their high potassium levels which is essential for the body to be able to maintain a healthy fluid balance and also to ensure good muscle and nerve function.

 150 millilitres non-dairy milk